ryanginn/GitWeb-Sites-RoB/README.md

 3. The images directory is reserved for the storing of index banner images on all root suffixes.

-4. Indexes should primarily be in English, Dutch, Spanish or Russian.
+4. Indexes should primarily be in English, Irish, Dutch, Spanish or Russian.

 ## Index Domain Suffixes